 The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate

 risk limits and controls and to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly
+Risk management policies and systems are reviewed regularly to

-and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles
+procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles and

-and obligations.
+obligations.

 The audit committee oversees how management monitors compliance with the company's risk management policies and procedures,